Devarsh26/Devarsh26/README.md

 ## Hi there, I'm Devarsh 👋

 ### I'm a Student and Coder!
-- 📖 Pursuing Bachelors in Information Technology.
+- 📖 Pursuing Masters of Science in Information Management.
+- 👷 Bachelors in Information Technology
 - 🌱 Learning how to learn 😂
 - 🥅 2023 Goals: Work as per my maximum potential with consistency.
 - 🎮 I follow Football, F1, Cricket, and Tennis.
-- 🔍 Actively Looking for 2023 Internships.
+- 🔍 Actively Looking for Summer 2024 Internships.
 - 📧 devarshpatel2605@gmail.com

 ---